 Regarding pollutants and AQI, AirMatters offers the same readings as AirVisual.
 In the app, you will find an AQI following the U.S. EPA scale alongside individual readings for PM2.5, PM10, NO2, O3, CO and SO2.
 These are all represented by a number as well as a colour for quick identification.

 What I appreciate the most about AirMatters is how it translates these complex readings into advice and readings that are easily digestible.
 For example, there is a whole section dedicated to advice for health, which lets you know if a mask or air purifier is necessary.

-AirMatters does have some advertisements but they are very limited and non-obtrusive.
-This is by far one of the most detailed apps but it can feel overwhelming.
+AirMatters does have some advertisements, but they are minimal and non-obtrusive.
+Overall, this is one of the most feature-rich AQI apps, but it can initially feel slightly overwhelming.

-The first thing that sticks out to me with the Plume Labs app is the simplicity.
-This app instantly stood out to me as being the cleanest and easiest to use due to its simple, modern UI.
+The first thing that sticks out to me with the Plume Labs app is its simplicity.
+This app instantly stood out to me as being one of the cleanest and easiest to understand due to its simple, modern UI.
 While there is a lot of data to dive into, it doesn’t feel overwhelming, and I have to credit Plume Labs for its presentation of what can feel like quite complex data.

 Right at the bottom, the app also provides data on the best and worst days of the year regarding AQI and the yearly average.
 This is a handy feature as it lets you plan weeks in advance.
 If you’re planning on going for a camping trip, it might be worth avoiding February if it’s historically bad for air quality!

-If you happen to have a Plume Labs air quality monitor then is the app that you will want to be using.
+If you have a Plume Labs air quality monitor, then this is the app you will want to use.
 Anybody who uses one of their sensors can help contribute to the map data!

 Read More: Indoor Air Pollution and its Dangers